 Fiber isn’t around like it used to be.
 Fruits and vegetables used to be staples in the American diet.
 Now, processed foods have taken over every meal, from preservative-laden canned foods and microwavable items to puffs covered in powdered cheese.
 Instead of low sugar and high fiber, the situation has been reversed.
 And it’s wreaking havoc on your body.

 Simply put, fiber “does it all” even though it may not seem like it.
 This is a nutrient that the body won’t digest or absorb; it’s like pouring a substance down a steel tube.
 The liquid runs right through, but it takes with it some of the buildup that has gathered on the inside.
 Sufficient content of this plant-based nutrient in your daily diet helps prevent heart disease, relieve constipation, reduce the risk for diabetes, reduce blood-cholesterol levels, control blood-sugar levels, and aid in weight loss.
-It seems the more fiber is researched, the more important it becomes.
+It seems the more it is researched, the more important it becomes.

 It is known for quickly dissolving in water to form a gel-like substance.
 This is the type of fiber that prevents cholesterol from being absorbed in the intestines, which also keeps your blood-sugar levels low, in the long run.
-People with diabetes are advised to ingest this type of fiber more often for this reason.
+People with diabetes are advised to ingest more of this type of for this reason.
 Foods like beans, apples, bananas, and oats help raise the amount of soluble fiber in your diet.
 Not only are these foods good for you, but they’re the types of food that many people enjoy eating on a regular basis.

 In the end, it’s important to remember that all dietary fiber is good for you.
 In certain situations, it is helpful to augment your intake of either soluble or insoluble fiber, but as long as your body is getting sufficient fiber, you will be healthier overall.

-Not sure how much fiber to include in your diet?
+Not sure how much to include in your diet?
 Men who are younger than 51 should get about 38 grams of fiber each day.
 Men older than 51 will only need about 30 grams.
 Women under 51 should get 25 grams, but the recommended intake drops to 21 grams once over the age of 51.
 A rule of thumb for children is to add 10 grams to the child’s age.
 A 10-year-old would need to consume roughly 20 grams per day.

 Fiber in Your Body